Division of Dickson: 1993 election

 There was an unusual circumstance at the 1993 election.
 The seat had been carved out of most of the Brisbane portion of the Sunshine Coast-based seat of Fisher, making it a natural choice for that seat's Labor MP, Michael Lavarch, to transfer ahead of the 1993 election.

 However, one of the candidates, an independent, died very shortly before the election, making it necessary to hold a standalone supplementary election on 17 April (the rest of the country had already voted on 13 March).
 Following Labor's reelection, the Prime Minister Paul Keating announced the makeup of the Second Keating ministry to be sworn in on 24 March, but kept the portfolio of Attorney-General open for Lavarch subject to him winning Dickson on 17 April.
 He won the seat, and was appointed to the ministry on 27 April.

 2025 election

 Peter Dutton lost the seat at the 2025 federal election to Labor's Ali France, who previously contested the seat at the 2019 and 2022 elections.
 Dutton lost over seven percent of his primary vote from 2022, and was defeated on a swing of 7.7 percent after all preferences were distributed.
-France defeated Dutton after over three-fourths of Green preferences flowed to her.
+France defeated Dutton after over 76% of preferences from independent candidate Ellie Smith flowed to her.
 He is the first federal major party leader to lose his own seat since John Howard lost his electorate of Bennelong at the 2007 federal election, and the first sitting opposition leader since Federation to lose his own seat in parliament.